italia/iam-proxy-italia/docs/systemd.md

 ```

 ### Satosa with socket
-If you want enable Satosa-saml2spid by socket  you should edit the service:
+If you want enable iam-proxy-italia by socket you should edit the service:
 ```
 sudo systemctl edit --full satosa.service
 ```